crystaldb/autodba/README.md

 ## 🤝 Contributing

-We welcome contributions to AutoDBA!
-Contributor guidelines are under development so [please reach out](mailto:johann@crystaldb.cloud) if you are interested in working with us.
+We welcome contributions to Crystal DBA!
+Contributor guidelines are under development so [please reach out](mailto:johann@crystaldba.ai) if you are interested in working with us.

 ## 🧑‍💻 About the Authors

-AutoDBA is developed by the engineers and database experts at  [CrystalDB](https://www.crystaldb.cloud/).
+Crystal DBA is developed by the engineers and database experts at  [Crystal DBA](https://www.crystaldba.ai/).
 Our mission is to make it easy for you to run your database well, so you can focus on building better software.
-CrystalDB also offers commercial support for AutoDBA and PostgreSQL.
+CrystalDB also offers commercial support for Crystal DBA and PostgreSQL.

 ## 📖 Frequently Asked Questions

-### What is AutoDBA?
+### What is Crystal DBA?

-AutoDBA is an AI agent for operating PostgreSQL databases.
+Crystal DBA is an AI agent for operating PostgreSQL databases.
 This means that it connects to an existing PostgreSQL database and takes actions, as necessary, to ensure that the database remains reliable, efficient, scalable, and secure.

-### Will AutoDBA replace my DBA?
+### Will Crystal DBA replace my DBA?

 Time will tell whether AI agents completely replace human database administrators (DBAs).
 Our work suggests that AI agents will do some tasks much better than humans.